Green Screen Photography

 Our green screen is on a collapsible frame which makes it really easy to transport around.
 They come in lots of different sizes.

 It’s great if you are a mobile photographer who likes the functionality of what we’re going to do.

 You can pick them up fairly cheaply from photography shops or online stores.
 In fairness though, with a bit of green fabric, it’s not hard to make your own.

 Now the top tips for getting your picture right with a green screen are as follows:

 Don’t ‘spill’ light on to your screen.
 Either direct all light towards the subject and background or completely isolate your subject.
-Aim to keep the green screen on block of similar colour.
+Aim to keep the green screen a block of similar colour.